Minthos/Sendario/techtree.md

 Applying an upgrade to an item of a different tech level than the upgrade was researched for produces a -20%/abs(delta lv) reduction in bonuses and +20%/abs(delta lv) increase in maluses.

 For the sake of stimulating trade and exploration we can have a bunch of rare exotic ingredients that, when available to the player, get a small chance of being a required ingredient in upgrades that player researches from then on.
 If the item is required it provides an extra boost to the upgrade's strength.
 Rare minerals, biological compounds, gases.
-Some can be synthesized after they have been discovered and refined to lv3, others can only be harvested where they naturally occur.
+Stuff that has interesting properties and is hard to synthesize.
 Melange, unobtainium, kryptonite, fairy dust, spider silk, mithril, angel hair, unicorn farts, dragon scales, plutonic quartz, happiness, carebear tears and so on.
 Each ingredient's chance of being included in a recipe is independent of the other ingredients.
 The locations of these ingredients should be secret and the server will let the client know when the player enters sensor range of an exotic deposit.
 Could also hand the resources out as quest rewards, dungeon boss loot drops and have deposits that are mined and guarded by npc factions.
 Use AI to generate lots of substances and lots of quest to find deposits of them.
-Each system with a habitable planet should have at least 1 exotic resource deposit.
+Each system with a habitable planet should have at least 1 exotic resource available for drops.
+Each system has a 10% chance of having at least 1 exotic resource, having a habitable planet bumps it to 100%.
+If it has 1 there is 20% chance it has two, 4% for three and so on.

 Track the origin of every boxoid and every composite.
 When an item is part of equipment used to earn xp, the user, the builder, and the inventor of that item (can be the same or different players) each get some xp.
 The xp is tied to the (item design, player) pair.
 Players can use this xp as input material in r&d projects for that item, with each project having a chance to discover an upgrade that can be applied to the item.
 This means that players who design, manufacture and use a few popular items get to enjoy more available upgrades for those items than players using experimental, exotic and bespoke designs.
 I think the user of the item should get most of the xp, maybe 80%, with 10% going to the builder and 10% to the inventor (can all be the same player).
 Disallow transfer/sharing of upgrade recipes between players, but allow trading of the finished item with the upgrade applied.
 Designs for boxoids and composites will be automatically shared with other players because they are used for rendering.
 May as well build a system around copying and modifying each others' designs.